Addiction Counselor Program – Substance Abuse Counselor Training

 City Vision University is an Approved Academic Education Provider for NAADAC, the national association for addiction professionals.
 Learn about the requirements for addiction counselor certification in your state.

 The program focuses on how individuals can avoid addictive substances and behaviors; the methods by which individuals can be treated for various addictions and related behavior problems; and the knowledge and coping skills needed by relatives and friends of addicted individuals.
-The Addiction Counseling program provides training in the Twelve Core Functions of Substance Abuse Counseling.
+The Addiction Counselor program provides training in the Twelve Core Functions of Substance Abuse Counseling.

 City Vision University is accredited by the Distance Education Accrediting Commission.
 DEAC is recognized by both the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).